SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 <img class="align-center" src="/value-log.png" />

-Garbage involves the following steps:
+Garbage collection involves the following steps:
 1. WiscKey reads a chunk of key-value pairs (several MBs) from the `tail` offset of the value-log.
 It then finds which of those values are valid by querying the LSM-tree.
 2. After all the valid key-value pairs are identified, the entire byte array containing the valid key-value pairs is appended to the end of the log.
 3. To avoid losing any data in case a crash happens during garbage collection, WiscKey calls `fsync` on the value-log.